ga-wdi-lessons/ruby-immutability/readme.md

 // => ???
 ```

 If we ran the Ruby equivalent of this code, it would actually have the same result.
-But there are certain situation in Ruby in which memory allocation may have unintended consequences.
+But there are other similar scenarios in Ruby in which memory allocation may have unintended consequences.
 We'll also learn about immutable data types such as Symbols that are not subject to changes.

 ### Variables and Mutability (15 minutes / 0:20)